Teaching Your Models to Understand Code via Focal Preference Alignment: Abstract

 \section{Abstract}

-Preference learning enhances Code LLMs beyond supervised fine-tuning by leveraging relative quality comparisons.
-Existing methods construct preference pairs from $n$ candidates based on test case success, treating the higher pass rate sample as positive and the lower as negative.
-However, this approach does not pinpoint specific errors in the code, which prevents the model from learning more informative error correction patterns, since aligning failing code as a whole lacks the granularity needed to capture meaningful error-resolution relationships.
+Preference learning extends the performance of Code LLMs beyond traditional supervised fine-tuning by leveraging relative quality comparisons.
+In existing approaches, a set of n candidate solutions is evaluated based on test case success rates, with the candidate demonstrating a higher pass rate being labeled as positive and its counterpart with a lower pass rate as negative.
+However, because this approach aligns entire failing code blocks rather than pinpointing specific errors, it lacks the granularity necessary to capture meaningful error-correction relationships.
+As a result, the model is unable to learn more informative error-correction patterns.
 To address these issues, we propose \method, a new preference alignment framework that mimics human iterative debugging to refine Code LLMs. \method~explicitly locates error regions and aligns the corresponding tokens via a tailored DPO algorithm.
-To generate informative pairs, we introduce the CodeFlow dataset, where samples are iteratively refined until passing tests, with modifications capturing error corrections.
+To facilitate it, we introduce the CodeFlow dataset, where samples are iteratively refined until passing tests, with modifications capturing error corrections.
 Extensive experiments show that a diverse suite of Code LLMs equipped with \method~achieves significant performance gains in code generation and improves on challenging tasks like BigCodeBench.
 In-depth analysis reveals that \method~yields fewer errors.
-Our code and data will be made available recently.
+Code, model and datasets are in: \href{https://github.com/JieWu02/Target-DPO}{https://github.com/JieWu02/Target-DPO.}